earlyAIR Study

 Overview

 earlyAIR’s mission is to develop a cell atlas of the healthy paediatric airway.
-We will obtain biological specimens from children undergoing clinically indicated surgical procedures which sample the respiratory tract.
+We will obtain biological specimens from children undergoing clinically indicated surgical procedures that sample the respiratory tract.
 These biological specimens will then be analysed using novel laboratory techniques to develop the first reference dataset of immune cells in the respiratory system of children.
 This healthy atlas will be used to enhance our understanding of childhood lung disease, develop new diagnosis and treatment options, and ultimately improve outcomes for children with lung diseases.

-earlyAIR is a paediatric component of the global Human Cell Atlas consortium that aims to create comprehensive reference maps of all human cells as a basis for both understanding human health and diagnosing, monitoring, and treating disease.
+earlyAIR is a paediatric component of the global Human Cell Atlas consortium that aims to create comprehensive reference maps of all human cells as a basis for understanding human health and diagnosing, monitoring, and treating disease.

 Why do we need an atlas of the childhood airway?

 Respiratory disease is a major health issue for children.
 For example, asthma is the most common chronic disease of childhood both in Australia and around the world.
 Altered immune responses in the lungs, including inflammation, are common features of many childhood respiratory diseases.
-However, due to a lack of age-appropriate normative reference ranges, we have limited understanding of the immunological changes that occur in the lungs of children with respiratory disease and how this compares with normal immunity and healthy respiratory system development.
-Establishing a reference atlas of cells from the healthy paediatric airway will allow us to understand what is normal, what is changing with disease, and develop better diagnostic and treatment options for children with respiratory diseases.
+However, due to a lack of age-appropriate normative reference ranges, we have a limited understanding of the immunological changes that occur in the lungs of children with respiratory disease and how this compares with normal immunity and healthy respiratory system development.
+Establishing a reference atlas of cells from the healthy paediatric airway will allow us to understand what is normal, and what is changing with disease, and develop better diagnostic and treatment options for children with respiratory diseases.

 What’s involved in earlyAIR?